-Luckily, the 2017-2018 fad of eating Tide Pods is on its way out, and only a select few have been dumb enough to actually accept the challenge.
+Luckily, the 2017-2018 fad of eating Tide Pods is on its way out, and only a select few have actually accepted the challenge.
 The health effects of eating Tide Pods have been proven to be uniformly harmful, and doing so can have a long-term impact.
-Even so, those of us who are too smart to actually eat one of the colorful blobs are left with some pretty weird questions.
+Even so, there exist some pretty weird questions about the trend.
 What happens when you eat a Tide Pod?
-Will Tide Pods kill you?
+Will they harm you?
 Why on earth would someone do this?
-While we may never fully understand the last one, we thankfully have answers to the other two.

 You probably don't want to imagine how your body reacts to Tide Pods, as the results are anything but pretty.
-You're basically ingesting a time-sealed cocktail of poisons, and it's the kind that likes to coat things in corrosive foam.
-If it gets to your lungs, you may find yourself literally coughing up suds.
-Even though you'll probably survive the horrid experience, in a few rare cases, the colorful detergent packets have proven fatal.
-They may look tasty, and eating them is arguably pretty funny, but the results are no laughing matter.
+You're basically ingesting a time-sealed conglomeration of toxins, and they are the kind that coat things in corrosive foam.
+If the contents get to your lungs, you may find yourself literally coughing up suds.
+Even though you'll probably survive the experience, in a few rare cases, the colorful detergent packets have proven fatal.
+They may look tasty, and eating them may seem funny, but the results are no laughing matter.

-Given the relatively small size of Tide Pods, you might think that they would be less harmful than liquid laundry detergent.
+Given the relatively small size of Tide Pods, it might seem as though they are less harmful than liquid laundry detergent.
 Unfortunately, this isn't the case.
-Liquid detergents are diluted with water, which leaves them thinner and less corrosive.
-You're less likely to suffer internal damage, and it's more likely to all come up if you vomit.
+Liquid detergents are diluted with water, which makes them thinner and less corrosive.

 Tide Pods are not meant to be eaten; your body knows this, even if your brain doesn't.
 Tide coats the pods with a special substance called Bitrex, which is used to dissuade children from eating them.
 The substance features the most bitter taste known to man, so you'll instantly want to get it out of your mouth.